 Glaser R, Pearl DK, Kiecolt-Glaser JK, Malarkey WB.
-Plasma cortisol levels and reactivation of latent Epstein Barr virus in response to examination stress.
+Plasma cortisol levels and reactivation of latent Epstein Barr virus as a result of examination stress.
 Psychoneuroendocrinology.
 1994;19:765–72.

-Whitehouse WG, Dinges DF, Orne EC, Keller SE, Bates BL, Bauer NK, et al. Psychological and immune effects of self hypnosis training for stress management through the first semester of medical school.
+Whitehouse WG, Dinges DF, Orne EC, Keller SE, Bates BL, Bauer NK, et al. Psychological and immune effects of self-hypnosis training for stress management during the first semester of medical school.
 Psychosom Med.
 1996;58:249–63.

 Lovallo WR, Pincomb GA, Edwards GL, Brackett DJ, Wilson MF.
-Work pressure and the type A behavior pattern exam stress in male medical students.
+Work pressure and the type A behavior pattern as a result of exam stress in male medical students.
 Psychosom Med.
 1986;48:125–33.

 Khanam AA, Sachdeva U, Gularia R, Deepak KK.
 Study of pulmonary and autonomic functions of asthma patients after yogic training.
 Indian J Physiol Pharmacol.
 1996;40:318–24.

-Woolery A, Myers H, Sternlib B, Zeltzer L. A yoga intervention for young adults with elevated symptoms of depression.
+Woolery A, Myers H, Sternlib B, Zeltzer L. A yoga intervention for young adults during elevated symptoms of depression.
 Altern Ther Health Med.
 2004;10:60–3.